val-town/codemirror-ts/README.md

 const env = createVirtualTypeScriptEnvironment(system, [], ts, compilerOpts);
 ```

-2. Install the sync extension:
+2. Install the facet and the sync extension:

+The facet configures the rest of the extensions
+with the right path and environment.

-This extension powers the rest: when you make changes in your
+When you make changes in your
-editor, this mirrors them to the TypeScript environment using
+editor, the sync extension mirrors them to the TypeScript environment using
 `createFile` and `updateFile` in the TypeScript compiler.

 _Note, also, that we're supplying a path._ These extensions